Padmanabhaswamy Temple

 Read MoreRich biodiversity reserve with a crocodile farm, elephant rehabilitation center, and diverse flora and fauna across 128 square kilometers.

-Browse Chalai Bazaar, one of Kerala's oldest markets, for spices, handicrafts, and textiles.
-Explore SMSM Institute for authentic Kerala handicrafts including rosewood carvings, mural paintings, and traditional jewelry.
-Kovalam's beachfront shops offer seashell ornaments, bohemian clothing, and souvenirs.
-Don't miss Nagercoil sarees, Aranmula mirrors, and banana chips.
+In Thiruvananthapuram, visit Chalai Bazaar, one of Kerala’s oldest markets, to buy spices, textiles, and handmade items.
+At SMSM Institute, you’ll find real Kerala crafts like rosewood carvings, mural art, and traditional jewelry.
+Kovalam Beach has small shops with seashell items, boho clothes, and fun souvenirs.
+Don’t forget to look for Nagercoil sarees, shiny Aranmula mirrors, and tasty banana chips to take home.